The Contact Center Guide to SBC SIP Trunking

 In major markets like India, China, and several Middle Eastern countries like the UAE, regulations governing the use of VoIP are constantly changing.
 As we move into a world of unified communications, how do you ensure compliance standards are met in every area of your technology ecosystem?

-A session border controller safeguards your organization's communications from malicious traffic and fraudsters trying to gain access to your data.
-Let's look at some of the specific functions an SBC uses to protect your network.
+SBCs aren’t just for SIP trunking!
+A virtual session border controller safeguards your contact center's communications from malicious traffic and fraudsters trying to gain access to your data.
+Let's look at some of the specific functions a managed SBC uses to protect your network.

 Business VoIP networks grow as other types of media are incorporated.
 New media comes with new codecs.
 Session border controllers support native codecs, transcoding each session back and forth to ensure the utmost quality of service (QoS) for both parties while screening for potential threats to your infrastructure.

 Redundancy in a network ensures that call lines are always up and running, even when a disruption occurs.
 Having network availability through failover routing keeps revenue-generating activities intact.
 When part of a network falls offline, implementing a business continuity plan can heed a course of action, protecting operations so money doesn’t go to waste.